Spotify Controversy and Criticism: Is Spotify Bad for Artists?

 "that [the way profit is distributed] has more to do with the people releasing the song and less to do with who's streaming it.
 Who owns the master?
 Who owns the publishing?
 I'm in a great position because the money isn't being split too many ways.
 My label is me and one other person.
 So when the money comes in, it goes straight to us."

-If you want to help independent musicians, you can stream their stuff on higher paying services like Google Play Music, Tidal, and Napster, where they will likely get more per stream.
-Although the shear size of Spotify's listener base is hard to beat.
-As I write this, Spotify says it has 100 million users and 50 million subscribers.
+If you want to help independent musicians, you can stream their stuff on higher-paying services, where they will likely get more per stream.
+Although the sheer size of Spotify's listener base is hard to beat.
+As I write this, Spotify says it has 350 million users.
 Those numbers can potentially turn into a lot of streams for artists on the service.

 These tweets are an example of why many independent musicians are ambivalent about Spotify